- Understand and apply legal and policy concepts and instruments that are relevant to area development

-As it related to Dutch legislation, looking for real examples will run into the limitation of it being in Dutch only; normally students are asked to check the land use allowed (bestemming) for a home (of parents, family, self, ..) which is difficult for non-Dutch speakers they need to look for something similar in their home or other country; a 0.5 point bonus for doing this will be given
+As it related to Dutch legislation, looking for real examples will run into the limitation of it being in Dutch only; normally students are asked to check the land use allowed (bestemming) for a home (of parents, family, self, ..), for non-Dutch speakers they need to look for something similar in their home or other country; a 0.5 point bonus for doing this will be given

 A complete overhaul of the relevant legal system is under way.
-After several delays, its earlier announced enactment as of 1 January 2021 has been postponed again for at least one year (due to Corona?).
+After several delays, its earlier announced enactment as of 1 January 2022 has been postponed again; likely for six months.